seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 # Update Notifications

-When you run a SeqAn-based application for the first time, you will likely be asked about "update notifications".
+When you run a sharg-based application for the first time, you will likely be asked about "update notifications".
-This is a feature that helps inform users about updates and helps the SeqAn project get a rough estimate on which SeqAn-based apps are popular.
+This is a feature that helps inform users about updates and helps the sharg project get a rough estimate on which sharg-based apps are popular.

 See the API documentation of sharg::argument_parser for information on how to configure (or turn off) this feature.
 See our [wiki entry](https://github.com/seqan/seqan3/wiki/Update-Notifications) for more information on how it works and